 Experience, Service and Independence: Messrs.
-Bresnan, Forsythe, Hill and Hudson and Ms. Gary each qualify as an "audit committee financial expert" (as defined by the SEC) based on their experience and knowledge.
+Bresnan, Forsythe and Hudson and Ms. Gary each qualify as an "audit committee financial expert" (as defined by the SEC) based on their experience and knowledge.
 Biographical information on each Committee member is provided in Proposal 1 of this Proxy Statement.
-In 2023, each Committee member participated in training given by Baker Tilly and internal management and conversed with internal and third-party experts on anticipated climate-related disclosures, new cybersecurity disclosures and other rules promulgated by the SEC, as well as their potential implications on the Company.
-On

-February 20, 2024, the Board determined that none of the Audit Committee members had any material relationship with the Company in accordance with the NYSE Listing Standards and the Company's Corporate Governance Guidelines.
+In 2024, each Committee member participated in training given by Baker Tilly and internal management on required disclosures for segment reporting, income taxes and disaggregation of income statement expenses.
+On February 26, 2025, the Board determined that none of the Audit Committee members had any material relationship with the Company in accordance with the NYSE Listing Standards and the Company's Corporate Governance Guidelines.
 None of the Committee members currently serve on an audit committee of another public company.

-Several Areas of Focus in 2023 Included:
+Several Areas of Focus in 2024 Included: